 Jason drafted a resolution and a MOU.
 Ozarks Film Foundry (OFF) held 3 virtual Q&As

-Jason stated that the OFF had requested that we table this motion indefinitely.
+Jason stated that the Ozarks Film Foundry had requested that we table this motion indefinitely.
 This is also the staff’s recommendation.

 Cindy stated that SMCOG does not have the knowledge of the film industry to make a decision, SMCOG staff will need to do additional research and possibly a sub-committee.

-Nancy Edson motioned, Todd Wiesehan and seconded the motion to table indefinitely.
+Nancy Edson motioned, Todd Wiesehan and seconded the motion to continue to table indefinitely.
 Motion carried.

-Approval to Open a CDBG Grant Account – Included in meeting packet.
-Jason Ray
+Approval to Open a CDBG Grant Account –Jason Ray

+Jason explained that SMCOG is required to open a separate non-interest-bearing bank account to receive CDBG funds for grants recently awarded directly to SMCOG.
+Jason requested a motion to open an account at Great Southern Bank in accordance with SMCOG’s Fiscal Policy.

-Mark Colussy motioned, and Randy Owens seconded the motion to open a new CDBG bank account.
+Mark Colussy motioned, and Commissioner Randy Owens seconded the motion to open a new CDBG bank account.
 Motion carried.

 Approve Fiscal Year 2025 Operating Budget – Included in meeting packet.
 Jason Ray

--Nancy Edson asked if we owed Coney Island a refund.

--Jason stated we did not, Coney Island had paid a lump sum in advance that they are spending down.
+Jason reviewed the Operating Budget material.
+Nancy Edson asked if we owed Coney Island a refund.
+Jason stated we did not because Coney Island had paid a lump sum in advance that they are spending down.

 Steve Childers motioned, and Sam Rost seconded the motion to approve the Fiscal Year 2025 Operating Budget.
 Motion carried.